CanonicalLtd/maas-docs/en/installconfig-nodes-deploy.md

 # Deploy Nodes

 Once a node has been commissioned (see [Commission nodes][commission-nodes]) the next logical step is to *deploy* it.
 Deploying a node means, effectively, to install an operating system on it.

+The agent that triggers deployment may vary.
+For instance, if the nodes are destined to be running complex, inter-related services that may involve scaling up or down, that is, if they will be regarded as a "cloud" resource, then [Juju][about-juju] is the recommended deploy agent (it will also install & configure services on the deployed nodes).
+If you simply want to use MAAS to install a base operating system and work on the machines manually then you can deploy a node directly with the web UI.

-The deployed node will also be ready to accept connections via SSH to the 'ubuntu' user account providing an SSH key has been imported to the MAAS user account.
+The deployed node, only if deployed within the web UI, will also be ready to accept connections via SSH to the 'ubuntu' user account providing an SSH key has been imported to the user's MAAS account.
 This is explained in [SSH keys][user-accounts-ssh-keys].

+!!!
+Note:
+    Juju has its own way of adding SSH keys to machines under its control.

 To deploy, the underlying machine needs to be configured to netboot (this should already have been done during the commissioning stage).
 Such a machine